DamLabResources/journalclub/README.md

 A convolutional neural network (CNN) designed to predict mRNA steady-state abundance from promoter sequence and mRNA half-life proxy.
 It explains 59% of the variation in expression for humans and 71% of the expression for mice, more than doubling the performance accuracy of previous models attempting to explain transcription.

-A convolutional neural network (CNN) designed to predict mRNA steady-state abundance from promoter sequence and mRNA half-life proxy.
-It explains 59% of the variation in expression for humans and 71% of the expression for mice, more than doubling the performance accuracy of previous models attempting to explain transcription.

 Presented by Robert Link.
 [Slides](slidedecks/2019_01_18_Xpresso/2019_01_18_Xpresso.ipynb)